St Albans Cathedral: Norman abbey

-Nicholas Breakspear was born near St Albans and applied to be admitted to the Abbey as a novice, but he was turned down.
+Nicholas Breakspear was born near St Albans, reportedly at Abbots Langley, and applied to be admitted to the Abbey as a novice, but he was turned down.
 He eventually managed to be accepted into an abbey in France.
 In 1154 he was elected Pope Adrian IV, the only English Pope there has ever been.
 The head of the Abbey was confirmed as the premier abbot in England also in 1154.

 The Abbey had a number of daughter houses, ranging from Tynemouth Priory in the north to Binham Priory near the Norfolk coast.

 13th to 15th centuries

 An earthquake shook the Abbey in 1250 and damaged the eastern end of the church.
 In 1257 the dangerously cracked sections were knocked down — three apses and two bays.
 The thick Presbytery wall supporting the tower was left.
-The rebuilding and updating was completed during the rule of Abbot Roger de Norton (1263–90).
+The rebuilding and updating were completed during the rule of Abbot Roger de Norton (1263–90) who founded an additional market in Watford.

 On 10 October 1323 two piers on the south side of the nave collapsed dragging down much of the roof and wrecking five bays.
 Mason Henry Wy undertook the rebuilding, matching the Early English style of the rest of the bays but adding distinctly 14th-century detailing and ornaments.
 The shrine to St Amphibalus had also been damaged and it was remade.

-Richard of Wallingford, abbot from 1297 to 1336 and a mathematician and astronomer, designed a celebrated astronomical clock, which was completed by William of Walsham after his death, but apparently destroyed during the Reformation.
+Richard of Wallingford, abbot from 1327 to 1336 and a mathematician and astronomer, designed a celebrated astronomical clock, which was completed by William of Walsham after his death, but apparently destroyed during the Reformation.
+In 1334 he founded two additional markets in Codicote and High Barnet.

 A new gateway, now called the Abbey Gateway, was built to the Abbey grounds in 1365, which was the only part of the monastery buildings (besides the church) to survive the dissolution, later being used as a prison and now (since 1871) part of St Albans School.
 The other monastic buildings were located to the south of the gateway and church.

 In the 15th century a large west window of nine main lights and a deep traced head was commissioned by John of Wheathampstead.
 The spire was reduced to a 'Hertfordshire spike', the roof pitch greatly reduced and battlements liberally added.
 Further new windows, at £50 each, were put in the transepts by Abbot Wallingford (also known as William of Wallingford), who also had a new high altar screen made.